AlfHou/Vy-Lowfare/README.md

 ### Docker
 The easiest way to get this project running (locally) is by using docker.
 Make sure you have docker engine and docker-compose installed.
-Then simply open a termianl and navigate to the root folder of the project.
+Then simply open a terminal and navigate to the root folder of the project.
 Then run the command
 ```shell
 docker-compose build